ThoughtWorks-SEA/developer-training/docs/frontend/http-request.md

 export default instance;
 ```

-This consist of some of the more common settings.
+This consists of some of the more common settings.

 The above setting sets the baseUrl, now we can just pass in the path when we do Axios call, and everything should work the same.
-We also shorten the timeout, so API fails faster if the server keeps us wait for too long, default is `0` which waits till the connection get dropped.
+We also shorten the timeout, so the API fails faster if the server keeps us waiting for too long (the default is `0`, which waits till the connection gets dropped).

-On POST request, we set the content-type to `application/json` the most common setting.
+On POST request, we set the content-type to `application/json`, the most common setting.

 ## Exercise